China raises tariffs on US pork, fruit in trade dispute

-BEIJING (AP) — China raised import duties on a $3 billion list of U.S. pork, apples and other products Monday in an escalating dispute with Washington over trade and industrial policy.
+China raised import duties on a $3 billion list of US pork, apples and other products yesterday in an escalating dispute with Washington over trade and industrial policy.

-The government of President Xi Jinping said it was responding to a U.S. tariff hike on steel and aluminum.
-But that is just one facet of sprawling tensions with Washington, Europe and Japan over a state-led economic model they complain hampers market access, protects Chinese companies and subsidizes exports in violation of Beijing's free-trade commitments.
+The government of President Xi Jinping said it was responding to a US tariff hike on steel and aluminum.
+But that is just one facet of sprawling tensions with Washington, Europe and Japan over a state-led economic model they complain hampers market access, protects Chinese companies and subsidises exports in violation of Beijing's free-trade commitments.

 Forecasters say the impact of Monday's move should be limited, but investors worry the global recovery might be set back if other governments respond by raising import barriers.

-American farm exports to China in 2017 totaled nearly $20 billion, including $1.1 billion of pork products.
+American farm exports to China in 2017 totalled nearly US$20 billion, including US$1.1 billion of pork products.

 The United States buys little Chinese steel and aluminum, but analysts said Beijing was certain to retaliate, partly to show its toughness ahead of possible bigger disputes.